 Mr Manteigas invited Mr Ustaoglu (IMO) to comment on the collaborative work of the IMO.
 Mr Ustaoglu noted the challenges with working together due to COVID and re-iterated the IMO’s commitment to collaborating with the IHO and other CB International Partners on capacity building activities in the region.
 Mr Eriksson (IALA) commented that IALA also attended the Officials meeting and described how they are working with the UKHO in other parts of the world.

-Mr Manteigas finished his presentation with a request to Commission to consider how the IHO, IMO and IALA can support the region and the Member states, recognising the issues and challenges faced by the region, such as climate change and sea-level rise.
+Mr Manteigas finished his presentation with a request to Commission to consider how the IHO, IMO and IALA can support the region and the Member States, recognising the issues and challenges faced by the region, such as climate change and sea-level rise.

 Mr David Weinstein (NZ MFAT) informed the group that Vanuatu have confirmed that they will be hosting the PRETMM in May 2023.
 Work is being done to confirm the agenda, which is to be finalised at the Official’s meeting prior to PRETMM.
 Mr Weinstein commented that not all the papers put forward will necessarily be part of the agenda, rather they will be for information.
 He commented that although information papers are valid for raising the awareness of hydrography, if there is a desire to seek action from the Ministers then the paper needs to clearly define what actions and decisions are required.